 Many organizations start with a spreadsheet.
 This is a reasonable first step for organizations with very few AI systems, but it does not scale and creates specific compliance gaps:

-No immutable audit trail
+No tamper-evident audit trail

 Cannot auto-generate disclosures

-TRAIGA requires disclosure statements that accurately reflect current system documentation.
+Where disclosures apply — for example, government or healthcare AI use — they need to reflect current system documentation.
 Generating these manually from a spreadsheet is slow and error-prone.

 No automated review scheduling